Heroin Addiction Treatment

 - Contraction of hepatitis or HIV due to shooting up heroin with shared needles

-Heroin withdrawal symptoms can begin within a few hours of consuming the drug.
+Heroin withdrawal symptoms can begin within a few hours of the last heroin dose, and only intensify as time goes on.
 Common heroin withdrawal symptoms include:

 - Restlessness